-Currently, at the University of Chicago, I am developing an open-source Python package, called eleanor, whcih can be used to explore the Transiting Exoplanet Survey Satellite (TESS) Full-Frame Images (FFIs).
-I will be using this package to create light curves for all sources in the TESS Input Catalog for Tmag < 16, for which 1% photometry is achievable.
-These sources will be hosted on both the MAST and Exo-Fop TESS servers (links will be provided once TESS data is released).
-Members of the astronomy community will be able to install eleanor on their personal machines to use our visualization and analysis tools (example below).
+I am the lead developer of an open-source Python package, called eleanor, whcih can be used to explore the Transiting Exoplanet Survey Satellite (TESS) Full-Frame Images (FFIs).
+I will be using this package to create light curves for all sources in the TESS Input Catalog brighter than Tmag = 16, for which 1% photometry is achievable.
+These sources will be hosted on both the MAST and Exo-Fop TESS servers as Community TESS Objects of Interst (CTOIs; links will be provided once TESS data is released).
 Users will also be able to create custom light curves for sources either fainter than Tmag = 16 or for sources not in the TESS Input Catalog.
 You can follow my progress on GitHub!
-The documentation for eleanor can be found using the link provided.
+The documentation for eleanor can be found here.
 Examples of what one can do with eleanor can be found using that link as well.
-The GIF below demonstrates one of the features of eleanor, using an exlipsing binary found in simulated TESS data (End-To-End 6; hosted on MAST).
-Users will be able to create time-series movies of their sources as well as track the associated light curve with the pixel data.
+Find our paper describing eleanor on the ArXiv!
+Find our products on MAST as well.

 I was fortunate enough to work as a summer intern at NASA Goddard Space Flight Center the summer following my junior year of undergraduate studies.
 My goal was to identify young stars to further confirm their membership in nearby young moving groups, clusterings of stars with similar ages and galactic motion.
 Because young stars are still contracting, gravity-sensitive spectral features are used as age indicators in low-mass stars; younger stars will have weaker spectral features than their older counterparts.
 I wrote a program that identified 27 young stars in my sample.
 The figure here is a demonstration of 4 identified young stars (blue) vs. a standard of the same spectral type (black).
 One can see that the spectral features of the young stars are weaker than those of the standard.